ssk201/HackBio-Cancer-Internship/Converted Text.md

 **Role in Cancer Research**

-The Central Dogma provides a framework for understanding how genetic mutations can affect cellular processes and contribute to cancer.
-The dysregulation of certain processes can directly or indirectly contribute to mutagenesis.
+The Central Dogma provides a framework for understanding how genetic mutations can affect cellular processes and contribute to cancer.(1) The dysregulation of certain processes can directly or indirectly contribute to mutagenesis.
 Alterations in DNA can lead to changes in mRNA and subsequently affect protein function, which may drive tumor development.

 🧬DNA ➡️💬RNA ➡️🔧 Protein (normal)